thalamicseg/hipsthomasdocker/README.md

 ## Citation

-HIPS-THOMAS is currently under review in Scientific Methods.
-The arXiv preprint can be found here http://arxiv.org/abs/2304.07167.
+HIPS-THOMAS is currently under review in Brain Structure and Function.
+The arXiv preprint can be found here [https://www.medrxiv.org/content/10.1101/2024.01.30.24301606v1]

 The original Neuroimage paper on THOMAS can be found here https://pubmed.ncbi.nlm.nih.gov/30894331/